harshvardhaniimi/personal-website/content/blog/2022-02-18-rules-for-life/index.md

 ---

 1. If it takes less than 2 mins to do, do it now.
+    -   The mental overhead to remember is more than the inconvenience to do it now.
 2. [Do things, tell people.](http://carl.flax.ie/dothingstellpeople.html)
 3. Build a model of everything.
 The model doesn't have to be perfect but just better than a coin toss.
 Absorb the fact that you could be 100% wrong.
 4. Choose what to believe in.
 There are good ideas in bad people's brain; bad ideas in good people brain.
 As Gandhi said, *hate the sin not the sinner*.